Terrier Dogs

 About the Kerry Blue Terrier

-The Kerry Blue Terrier is a large terrier dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Kerry Blue Terrier is best matched with experienced owners.
+The Kerry Blue Terrier is a medium terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Kerry Blue Terrier is best matched with experienced owners.
 Typically standing 17 to 19 inches tall at the shoulder and weighing 33 to 40 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Kerry Blue Terrier brings a distinct combination of traits that sets it apart.
 The Kerry Blue Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Kerry Blue Terrier loves being close to its people and forms strong bonds with every member of the household.